-In light of the global coronavirus pandemic, JRS UK has taken the difficult decision to temporarily suspend our weekly drop-in Day Centre.
-We have set up a new Emergency Response Team to distribute food parcels and hygiene packs to the most vulnerable refugee friends we support, taking the essential help from our Day Centre out onto the road.
+The JRS UK weekly drop-in Day Centre remains closed due to COVID-19 restrictions.
+The JRS UK Emergency Response Team continues to distribute food parcels and hygiene packs to the most vulnerable refugee friends we support, taking the essential help from our Day Centre out onto the road.

-JRS UK must now turn to new and creative ways to continue to accompany, serve and advocate for our refugee friends, but this requires extra funding and support which is why we have set up our refugee friends’ hardship fund.
+JRS UK continues to find new and creative ways to continue to accompany, serve and advocate for refugee friends, but this requires extra funding and support which is why we have set up our refugee friends’ hardship fund.

-While the world retreats into their homes to wait out this pandemic, our refugee friends are still experiencing many of the difficulties as a result of being destitute.
-The effects of social distancing, remote working and the temporary closure of face-to-face services will leave our refugee friends feeling even more isolated and afraid, and more in need of practical support than ever.
+While the world is beginning to open-up and adapt to ‘new normals’, our refugee friends are still experiencing many of the difficulties as a result of being destitute.
+The effects of social distancing, remote working and the temporary closure of face-to-face services have left refugee friends feeling even more isolated and afraid, and more in need of practical support than ever.

 This is why it is so important that, with your help, JRS UK continues to support refugees as best we can adapting and responding as the public health guidance demands.

 By donating today you will help us to fund our Emergency Response Team which continues this vital support by: